The Many Strains Of P.acnes Bacteria, And Why Some Cause More Acne

 But why?

-The 2013 study found that all 10 main ribotypes were 99% identical to ribotype 1 genetically.
-But that means little; remember that an Alaskan brown bear is almost 99% genetically identical to Polar bear.
-Genetic differences are confirmed; a type 1a strain called sk137 was observed to be far more prevalent in acne patients compared to type 1b strain KPA171202.
-Sk137 had 64 unique genes, while KPA171202 had 124 unique genes.
+The 2013 study found that the 10 main strains were 99% identical to strain 1 genetically.
+But that means little; remember that an Alaskan brown bear is almost 99% genetically identical to a polar bear.
+Genetic differences are already confirmed, as an aggressive type 1a strain called Sk137 had 64 unique genes, while a gentler strain called KPA171202 had 124 unique genes.

-What we care even more about is the mechanism though, and summarised simply, the sinister strains of p.acnes such as subspecies 1a stimulate a far stronger pro-inflammatory response from the immune system.
-They therefore also stimulate more acne, since chronic inflammation is the fuel for the acne fire in the initial stages, the kick-starter of the whole pimple process.
+What we care about is the mechanism though, and summarised simply, the sinister strains such as group 1a stimulate a far stronger pro-inflammatory response.
+They stimulate the immune system far more than others, and this is the root cause which swells up a skin pore and creates acne.

 First there’s human beta-defensin (hBD).
-This peptide is secreted by skin cells to kill many microorganisms, including p.acnes bacteria, in spite of the fact that hBD is actually incapable of killing p.acnes.
-HBD can be a huge factor in inflammation and thus acne, partly because after being dispatched it attracts numerous other inflammatory chemicals like a magnet, such as neutrophils.
+This peptide is secreted by skin cells to kill many microorganisms, including p.acnes, but can also be a huge factor in inflammation.
+HBD draws in numerous other inflammatory chemicals like a magnet, such as neutrophils.
 This study observed that type 1a and 1b p.acnes bacteria increased hBD secretion fivefold after just 3 hours, but type 2 caused no increase whatsoever.

 Next – the 6 best vitamins and minerals for naturally clear skin

-Another pro-inflammatory chemical is interleukin 8, a chemical which is far too active in people with acne.
-This time all four p.acnes subgroups stimulated interleukin 8, but there was variation even among the type 1a strains, from a 5.5 fold to a 3 fold increase.
+Another player is interleukin 8, a pro-inflammatory chemical which is linked directly to acne.
+This time, all four p.acnes subgroups stimulated interleukin 8, but there was variation even among the type 1a strains, from a 5.5 fold to a 3 fold increase.

-We also have the pro-inflammatory chemical interleukin-1a.
-None of the four strains increased this agent of acne significantly, but a group 1a strain (strain 2005) increased it two fold compared to a miniscule increase in the 1b strain (p.acnes strain 6609).
+Interleukin-1a had a similar story.
+None of the four strains increased this pro-inflammatory chemical significantly, but a group 1a strain (strain 2005) increased it two fold, compared to a miniscule increase from a 1b strain (p.acnes strain 6609).
+The immune system chemical TNF-a was increased significantly by subgroups 1a and 1b, but only feebly by subgroup 2.

-All four are bread and butter chemicals involved with acne, in the beginning stages of a pimple’s life, so this is pretty strong evidence already.
+All four are classic chemicals involved with acne, in the beginning stages of a pimple’s life, so this is pretty strong evidence already.

 The secrets of p.acnes

-Then there’s the theories about WHY some trigger so much more inflammation than others: about various proteins, enzymes, and metabolites that different strains naturally produce.
+Then there’s the theories about WHY some trigger a fiercer inflammatory response than others, including various proteins, enzymes, and metabolites that different strains naturally produce.

 NEURAMINIDASE – one is neuraminidase, an enzyme secreted by p.acnes.
-Neuraminidases have a pretty obscure role, but what’s more important is they are what’s called an antigen.
+Neuraminidases have a pretty obscure role, but what’s more important is they’re what’s called an antigen.

-That’s a substance which the immune system uses to identify a target; a good example is influenza molecules, which have neuraminidases in their structure that our immune systems have adapted to recognise and target.
+That’s a substance which the immune system uses to identify a target; a good example is influenza molecules, which have neuraminidases in their structure that our immune systems have adapted to recognise.
 A good metaphor would be a formerly peace-loving great white shark scenting blood (AKA the antigen) and suddenly entering Jaws-mode.

 What does this mean for acne?
 P.acnes types 1a and 1b are proven to secrete more neuraminidase.
 This study even found that 90.0% of p.acnes strains from acne-prone skin secreted neuraminidase, compared to 72.7% in healthy skin.
-The more neuraminidase is being secreted onto your skin’s surface, the more stimulation there is for your immune system to inflame it and cause acne, with hBD, IL-8 and all the rest.
+The result is more targets for your immune system to identify and assault, with TNF-a, IL-8 and all the rest.

 DERMATAN-SULPHATE-BINDING-PROTEIN – DS-BP is a molecule which binds to dermatan sulphate and prevents it from working.
 Dermatan sulphate is a glycosaminoglycan, a substance involved with wound repair and skin structure.